 In death investigations, autopsies are most often performed by a forensic pathologist.
 A pathologist studies the effects of diseases, medical treatments and injury on the human body.
 A forensic pathologist specializes in using these studies to establish a legally admissible manner of death in a court of law.

-There are five legally defined manners of death:
+There are four legally defined manners of death:

 For example, if the autopsy reveals a natural disease process such as leukemia or cancer, then the death would be considered natural.